official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 Council since 1998.
 Our interpretation of resolution 1205 was controversial anyway; many of our partners did not think the legal basis was sufficient as the authority

-96 Paper FCO, [undated], ‘Iraq: Legal Background’, attached to Cabinet Office Paper, 8 March 2002, ‘Iraq:
+[^96]: Paper FCO, [undated], ‘Iraq: Legal Background’, attached to Cabinet Office Paper, 8 March 2002, ‘Iraq:
-Options Paper’.
-97 UN Security Council, ‘Letter dated 16 December 1998 from the Permanent Representative of the United Kingdom of Great Britain and Northern Ireland to the United Nations addressed to the President of the Security Council’ (S/1998/1182).
+[^97]: UN Security Council, ‘Letter dated 16 December 1998 from the Permanent Representative of the United

 438

-The Report of the Iraq Inquiryto use force was not explicit.
-Reliance on it now would be unlikely to receive any support.”98
+to use force was not explicit.
+Reliance on it now would be unlikely to receive any support.”[^98]

 293. The FCO also identified a difference in the view of the UK and US about the role of the Security Council in determining any breach of the cease-fire enshrined in resolution